Giants vs. Nationals Player Props Betting Odds

-Player prop betting options for LaMonte Wade Jr, Lane Thomas and others are available in the San Francisco Giants-Washington Nationals matchup at Nationals Park on Saturday, starting at 7:05 PM ET.
+Lane Thomas is one of the top players with prop bets available when the San Francisco Giants and the Washington Nationals square off at Nationals Park on Sunday (starting at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!